Martin McGuinness: Personal life

-McGuinness's mother was from Donegal in the northwest of Ireland.
+McGuinness's mother was from County Donegal in the northwest of Ireland.
 She moved to Derry to work in a shirt factory.
 It was in Derry that she met McGuinness's father.

-One of McGuinness's middle names, Pacelli, is after Pope Pius XII (Eugenio Pacelli).
+One of McGuinness's middle names, Pacelli, was after Pope Pius XII (Eugenio Pacelli).

 McGuinness attended St. Eugene's Primary School and later the Christian Brothers technical college, leaving school at the age of 15.

 McGuinness married Bernadette Canning in 1974; they had four children, two girls and two boys.
 He was a fan of the Derry Gaelic football and hurling teams and played both sports when he was younger.
 He grew up just 50 metres from Celtic Park, the home of Derry's Gaelic Athletic Association.
 His older brother Tom played Gaelic football for Derry.
 He supported Derry City F.C. where his younger brother Paul played for the Candystripes.

 McGuinness supported Manchester United from the age of eight.
 McGuinness also had an interest in cricket – sometimes extending his support to the England cricket team, as well as that of Ireland.

-In March 2019, McGuinness was posthumously awarded a certificate of honour by mayor of San Francisco London Breed for his "courageous service in the military."
+In March 2019, McGuinness was posthumously awarded a certificate of honour by the mayor of San Francisco London Breed for his "courageous service in the military".
 The nomination had been made by the United Irish Societies who had appointed him honorary marshal in the St. Patrick's Day parade.
 Breed apologised two days later following controversy.